EchoDevG/trigger-fixer/README.md

+~This project has been migrated to gitlab and this is a legacy version

 # trigger-fixer

 Yeah, I'm doing this now.
 This is a chrome extension that allows you to:
 * input words that may cause you upset, and choose what to replace them with